 Converting an old dictionary

-If you are upgrading from a prior version of GENERAL, your old dictionary can be converted.
-The old dictionary can't be used by Version 4 directly.
+If you are upgrading from Version 3 of GENERAL, your old dictionary can be converted.
+The old dictionary can't be used by Version 5 directly.
 You may contact either your dealer or SDSI about the conversion.